- Table of Contents

 Opportunity Cost: The Essence of TVM

 Opportunity cost is the cornerstone of TVM.
 It embodies the principle that money possesses potential.
-When you receive a sum of money today, you have the opportunity to invest it and earn returns.
-This investment could be in stocks, bonds, real estate, or any other income-generating asset.
+When you receive a sum of money today, you can invest it and earn returns.
+This investment could be in stocks, bonds, real estate, or other income-generating assets.
 By investing, your money doesn't just stay stagnant; it works for you, multiplying over time.
-For instance, if you invest $100 today and it grows at an annual rate of 10%, a year later, you'd have $110.
+For instance, if you invest $100 today and grow annually at 10%, you'd have $110 a year later.
 Thus, the option of having that $100 today rather than in the future is inherently valuable because it can generate additional wealth through investments.

 Inflation: The Erosion of Purchasing Power

 Inflation adds another layer of complexity to the concept of TVM.
 It's the gradual increase in prices of goods and services over time, effectively reducing the purchasing power of money.
 Suppose the inflation rate is 3% annually.
 This means that a basket of goods that costs $100 today will cost $103 a year from now.
-Therefore, your money's ability to buy goods and services diminishes over time due to inflation.
+Therefore, inflation diminishes your money's ability to buy goods and services over time.
 Consequently, the same amount of money will buy fewer goods in the future, highlighting the importance of considering TVM in financial decisions.

 Synthesis of Opportunity Cost and Inflation

-When opportunity cost and inflation are synthesised, the rationale behind TVM becomes crystal clear.
-By receiving money today, you have the opportunity to invest and earn returns, safeguarding your funds against the erosive effects of inflation.
+When the opportunity cost and inflation are synthesised, the rationale behind TVM becomes crystal clear.
+By receiving money today, you can invest and earn returns, safeguarding your funds against the erosive effects of inflation.
 Waiting for the same amount in the future means forgoing these potential earnings and, in essence, losing money's actual value due to inflation.

 Consider a practical scenario: you're offered a choice between receiving $1,000 today or $1,200 five years from now.
 The decision isn't merely about the numerical difference; it's about recognising that $1,000 invested wisely today could grow significantly over five years, potentially surpassing the $1,200 offered in the future.
 TVM compels you to evaluate the present worth of these future sums, factoring in both the opportunity cost and the impact of inflation, ensuring you make financially prudent decisions.